theresegatsing/Picasso/README.md

 ## Code Base History

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.

+## Extensions

+The iterate fractals extension is used by inputting Mandelbrot(x, y) into the GUI.
+To be able to view the Mandelbrot fractals in their entirety and to "zoom out" it is recommended to use mandelbrot(x + x, y + y).